 The Commission Responds to Texas v.
 United States

 On December 18, 2019, the United States Court of Appeals for the Fifth Circuit issued a highly-anticipated ruling in Texas v.
 United States, in which it affirmed a lower-court ruling that the individual mandate provision of the ACA, which was reduced to $0 as a result of the Tax Cuts and Jobs Act of 2017, was no longer considered a tax; and Congress no longer had the constitutional authority to enforce the mandate.
 Going further, the lower court ruled that the individual mandate was not severable from the rest of the ACA, and thus held that the whole law is unconstitutional.

 In response to the Fifth Circuit’s ruling that the ACA may be entirely unconstitutional, the Commission is expected to introduce during this General Session several pieces of legislation to protect key provisions of the ACA.
 These bills will include requirements that all health insurance policies cover pre-existing conditions and that young adults be allowed to remain on their parents’ insurance plan until they turn 26 years old.
 This proposed legislation seeks to preserve these popular provisions of the ACA even if the Federal law ceases to exist.

 After the Maryland General Assembly concludes its session, Tydings will update this article, as well as provide a summary of all health care legislation introduced during the 2020 General Session.

-For more information, please contact Matt Nelson or any member of the Tydings health care practice group.
+For more information, please contact Greg Garrett or any member of the Tydings health care practice group.